 For the purposes of this Code of Conduct, a "councillor" means a member of Buckinghamshire Council or co-opted member of a committee or sub-committee.
-A "co-opted member" is defined in the Localism Act 2011 Section 27(4) as "a person who is not a member of the authority but who and who is entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee".
+A "co opted member" is defined in the Localism Act 2011 Section 27(4) as:

-- a) is a member of any committee or sub-committee of the authority, or; - b) is a member of, and represents the authority on, any joint committee or joint subcommittee of the authority;
+- "a person who is not a member of the authority but who - a. is a member of any committee or sub-committee of the authority, or; - b. is a member of, and represents the authority on, any joint committee or joint subcommittee of the authority;